 Hi, I’m Lori…

-Welcome to the journey of emotional sobriety.
+You’ve found a space dedicated to you!
+More specifically, to showing you a path that will put you in charge of your own happiness.
 I didn’t start this journey because my life fell apart.
-I started it because my life looked good—but still didn’t feel right because I wasn’t happy on the inside.
+I started it because my life looked pretty good…but something still wasn’t quite right.

-Through years of personal work, deep conversations with people in recovery, spiritual exploration, and honest self-examination, I discovered what I now call the 10 Guiding Principles of Emotional Sobriety.
+Through years of personal work, deep conversations with people in recovery, intentional connections, spiritual exploration, and honest self-examination, I discovered the 10 Guiding Principles of Emotional Sobriety.
 These principles are not theory.
-They are lived, tested, and practiced daily—especially by people who appear “fine” while quietly drowning.
+They are lived, tested, and practiced daily.

-Emotional sobriety teaches how to stop managing everyone else’s feelings so you can finally tend to your own.
-It’s what happens when you stop arguing with reality and start listening to yourself.
+Emotional sobriety teaches how to stop managing everyone else’s feelings and to finally tend to your own.
 It’s the freedom that comes when you realize that no person, relationship, or achievement was ever meant to be responsible for your happiness.

 This space is for those ready to live emotionally sober, grounded, and free—one honest step at a time.